seanreed1111/DEV-NEW-PYTHON-PRECOURSE/challenges/arraymethods3.md

 Given an list and an index, "getElementsAfter" returns a new list with all the elements after (but not including) the given index.

+Note:
+* In order to do this you should be familiar with slicing lists in Python.

 ```
 Specifications: